ThinkInvis/CDDA-Breakdown/brainstorm.md

 #### Baited animal/fish traps (if not present already)
 #### Shields
 #### Sling (if not present already)
+### Tweaks
+Changes to C:DDA behavior that could still fit in the vanilla game.
+#### Add flags to enemies to track whether the player has elected to ignore visual/sound alerts from them
+Goal is to stop "x spotted" repeatedly when an enemy wanders in and out of range/behind an object
+#### Allow tearing down curtains from open curtains/open windows
 ### Feature changes/removals
 Overrides undesired changes made in previous C:DDA patches, or adds changes that are pretty much completely just cheats.
 #### "Unpackage All" command for powders, chips, etc. in inventory